d-i-duke/h3xplorer/docs/introduction.md

 If you wanted to take a dataset and plot it spatially as hexagons, it is expected that you'd need to do something like the below to do this without `h3xplorer`:

-- Bring your dataset into Python using `geopandas` (`read_file` or equivalent);
+1. Bring your dataset into Python using `geopandas` (`read_file` or equivalent).
-- Use `h3-py` to find all of the relevant hexagons to your datasets spatial extent;
+1. Use `h3-py` to find all of the relevant hexagons to your datasets spatial extent.
-- Assign the original data to hexagon references.
-This might be quite involved if you are using polygon data, using area assignment or similar, and requires knowledge of the sizing of the hexagons against your dataset;
+1. Assign the original data to hexagon references.
+This might be quite involved if you are using polygon data, using area assignment or similar, and requires knowledge of the sizing of the hexagons against your dataset.
-- Get the hexagon extents from `h3-py` and convert them into polygons using `shapely` then group these into a `GeoDataFrame`;
+1. Get the hexagon extents from `h3-py` and convert them into polygons using `shapely` then group these into a `GeoDataFrame`.
-- Join the hexagon polygons to the dataset;
+1. Join the hexagon polygons to the dataset.
-- Plot the hexagons.
+1. Plot the hexagons.

 This process is full of pitfalls / gotchas, and can be poorly optimised if you don't understand how `h3-py` works on the backend.